NREL/PIDG/README.md

 	* to define network data with PSSE file:
 		* `raw.file.path`: character, set to path to PSSE file.
 Only used if `choose.input == "raw.psse"`. **Format:** PSSE file should be in v31 format.
 	* alternate way of defining network data:
-		* `node.file`: character, path to csv that defines node data. **Format:** requires columns "Node", "Region".
+		* `node.file`: character, path to csv that defines node data, required. **Format:** requires columns "Node", "Region".
 Listed nodes and regions will be created, and nodes will be categorized by region.
 Optional columns are "Zone" and any other Node property (frequently: Voltage, Unit, etc).
 If "Zone" exists, Zones will be created and attached to Nodes.
 If "Units" does not exist, all Nodes will be created with Units == 1.
 A "notes" column may exist, which will not be used.
 A "category" column may exist and will be used to categorize nodes (blanks or NA values mean the node will not be categorized); otherwise, nodes will be categorized by region.
 Any other column (but "Ownership" for now) will be treated as a property of the Node and added accordingly.
 Blanks or values of `NA` in any column but "Node" will be ignored.
+Node names should not be repeated.

 The database is built starting with a PSSE .raw file.
 Other input .csv are used to supplement and build off of the PSSE database.
 See "REQUIRED INPUT FILES" (documentation not complete as of 4/10/16) section for more detail.